-New York may have that big red heart on its logo, but romantic London’s always got the love.
+New York may have that big red heart on its logo, but romantic London’s always got enough love to share.
 And to celebrate the adorable and affordable range of independent travel packages offered by Virgin Vacations to the UK capital – like the appropriately-named London Fling – here’s part one of our guide to romantic London.

 Admit it, you thought we were going with the obvious one – the little chap of love himself, Eros, twanging away on his bow and arrow at Piccadilly Circus as the crowds pass this way and that.
 But no, for sheer sentimentality it’s got to be The Meeting Place at swish St Pancras International train station a mile or so north.
 More commonly known as ‘The Lovers’, it’s a nine-metre high bronze sculpture of a crazy-for-each-other couple embracing underneath the station’s famous clock.